Atherstone: Transport

 Atherstone is on the main A5 national route and close to the M42 motorway.

 The Coventry Canal and a series of eleven locks runs through the town, as does the West Coast Main Line railway.
 Atherstone has its railway station on this line, with an hourly service 7 days a week to both London and Crewe via Stafford.
 The current level of service was introduced in 2008, and is a big improvement on the service two decades earlier there were only five trains a day, just going between Stafford and Rugby.

 The historic station building, built in 1847, was under threat of demolition in the early 1980s.
 Thanks to a local group, the Railway and Steam Traction Society, listed status was obtained, with the building celebrating its 150th anniversary in 1997.
 Building work won a special Ian Allan conservation award.
 As of 2008, the railway station building is occupied by a local veterinary practice.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Sutton Coldfield TV transmitter.

+Local radio stations are BBC CWR, BBC Radio Leicester can also be received, Capital Midlands, Hits Radio Coventry & Warwickshire and Greatest Hits Radio Midlands.

+The town is served by the local newspapers, Atherstone Herald and Tamworth Herald.